jpdery/moobile-core-doc/Source/Classes/Control/Image.md

 ### unload

-Fired when the image is unloaded by setting its source to `null`.
+Fired when setting the source to `null`.

 Methods {#methods}
 --------------------------------------------------------------------------------